Members

 Zina joined the lab as a PhD student in February ‘22.
 She obtained her Bachelors and Masters in Computer Science from the University or Crete.
 She is working on how connectivity constrains the activity and dynamics of mechanistic models in neuroscience, and in particular how it influences efficient temporal processing.

-Franziska joined the lab in 2020 as a joint PhD student in the Macke lab and the Dynamic Vision and Learning Group of Laura Leal-Taixé at the Technical University of Munich.
+Franziska started her PhD in 2020 in the Dynamic Vision and Learning Group of Laura Leal-Taixé at the Technical University of Munich, in colalboration with the Mackelab.
 She obtained her Bachelor’s and Master’s degree in Mathematics from University of Utrecht and University of Muenster.
-Franziska is working on the DeepHumanVision project and applies deep learning methods to understand how populations of neurons in the human brain process dynamic visual information.
+Franziska applies deep learning methods to understand how populations of neurons in the human brain process dynamic visual information.

 Students